deepu-Kan/Technical-Writing-Portfolio/README.md

 Technical Writer with **7+ years of experience** in software & SaaS documentation, structured content authoring, and cloud-based product knowledge.
 I specialize in turning complex system architectures into clear, user-focused documentation — with proven results in reducing support escalations and improving self-service clarity.

-This repository is a portfolio of writing samples, templates, and showcase my work across API docs, user guides, release notes, and structured authoring (DITA XML).
+This repository is a portfolio of writing samples, templates, and showcase my work across API docs, user guides, and structured authoring (DITA XML).

 📍 Bengaluru, India | 🌐 [LinkedIn](https://www.linkedin.com/in/deepak-kumar-j-95917d9265/) | ✉️ itsdeepu96@gmail.com